 The cause of cyanobacteria blooms is not certain, but it is thought to be related to levels of phosphorus in the water.
-Although cyanobacteria blooms are common in other parts of Canada, only eight have been documented in PEI in the past 12 years, as listed in the table below:
+Although cyanobacteria blooms are common in other parts of Canada, only eleven have been documented in PEI since 2004, as listed in the table below:

 |October 2004||MacLure’s Dam, Murray River|

 |July - August 2005||Clark’s Pond, Cavendish (PEI National Park)|

 |July - August 2008||Clark’s Pond, Cavendish (PEI National Park)|

 |August - October 2010||MacLure’s Dam, Murray River|